 Design: A learning curve followed by fast-paced fun

-At the outset, we were a little intimidated by QuickWits’ instructions.
+At first, we were a little intimidated by QuickWits’ instructions.
 Thankfully, they anticipated this and provided an easy-to-follow video tutorial which our group of seven watched prior to playing.
 Note that while we had a sizeable group, you can play with as little as three people.

-To begin the game, you first shuffle the deck and put all the cards into one pile, dubbed the QuickWits pile, at the center of a table.
-Because each player can have up to three piles in front of them and because all players need to be able to see everyone else’s cards throughout the game, you’ll want to play this game at a larger table.
+To begin the game, you shuffle the deck and put all the cards into one pile (dubbed the QuickWits pile) at the center of a table.
+Because each player can have up to three piles in front of them and all cards need to be visible to each player throughout the game, you’ll want to play this game at a larger table.

 Keep in mind that the game moves quickly and is high-energy, so it can be hard to follow—especially if you’ve been drinking.